US sets up Afghan relief fund with frozen central bank money

-WASHINGTON (AP) — The U.S. and Swiss governments and Afghan economics experts said Wednesday they will transfer $3.5 billion in frozen funds from Afghanistan's central bank to use for the country's people as hunger grips every province there.
+WASHINGTON (AP) — A year after the tumultuous U.S. withdrawal from Afghanistan, the Biden administration said Wednesday it will transfer $3.5 billion in frozen Afghan central bank funds for humanitarian aid as hunger grips every province in that country.

+Funds will be dispersed after trustees of the new Afghan Fund meet to determine a timetable.
+The trustees are two Afghan economists, a U.S. government representative and a Swiss government representative.

-Notably, the Taliban government will not be a part of the new Afghan Fund, which will maintain its account with the Bank for International Settlements in Switzerland.
+Notably, the Taliban government will not have access to the fund, which will be held at the Bank for International Settlements in Switzerland.
+The bank in a news release said its role is “limited to providing banking services to and executing the instructions of the Board of Trustees of the Fund without involvement in the Fund’s governance or decision making.”

 International funding to Afghanistan was suspended and billions of dollars of the country’s assets abroad, mostly in the United States, were frozen after the Taliban took control of the country in August 2021 following the U.S. military's withdrawal.